The Importance of Evolving - Not Regressing - Our Thinking Through Interactions

 2. Dig deeper and expand possibilities

 Sometimes you might write a creative brief alone, in one day.
 Sometimes you’ll have time to research, have more discussions and build a proper strategy, that later will be written in a brief as a tool to simplify things and inspire the team.
-Regardless, research and real conversations are essential (more and more essential nowadays actually), but AI can help here too among other tools.
+Regardless, time for research and having real conversations are important (more and more essential nowadays actually).
+Ideally structured interviews, if possible with time and resource.

-It doesn’t replace bringing yours and your team initial hypothesis and intuition about the brand, category and people’s behaviors.
-But tools like Perplexity and Claude are great to help to research and a structured way, with reliable sources and links.
+But AI can help here too among other tools.
+It won’t replace bringing yours and your team initial hypothesis and intuition about the brand, category and people’s behaviors.
+Tools like Perplexity and Claude are great to help to research and a structured way, with reliable sources and links, as examples:

 • Brand: brand’s origin, values, interesting facts and stories, what experts have to say about the company.